peteroupc/html3dutil/doc/extras_colormatrixshader.md

 <a name='extras_colormatrixshader.colorMatrixShader'></a>
 ### module:extras/colormatrixshader.colorMatrixShader (constant)

-GLSL shader data for a family of image processing filters, which modify colors based on a transformation matrix, a 4x4 matrix that is multiplied by the red/green/blue color to get a new color.
-The shader program takes three uniforms: "sampler", which is the texture to which the filter is to be applied, "t", a value from 0 to 1 indicating how strongly to apply the color matrix, and "matrix", which is the 4x4 matrix just described.
+GLSL shader data for a family of image processing filters, which modify colors based on a transformation matrix, a 4 &times; 4 matrix that is multiplied by the red/green/blue color to get a new color.
+The shader program takes three uniforms: "sampler", which is the texture to which the filter is to be applied, "t", a value from 0 to 1 indicating how strongly to apply the color matrix, and "matrix", which is the 4 &times; 4 matrix just described.

 <a name='extras_colormatrixshader.getColorMatrix'></a>
 ### (static) module:extras/colormatrixshader.getColorMatrix(kind)